Hanokk/hanok.github.io/_posts/2018-08-02-C++-Essentials.markdown

 categories: c++
 ---
 ## Pointers and references:

-	*
-## Const:
+## Const

-	* To impose the non modifiability (not entirely refer const_cast)
+* To impose the non modifiability (not entirely refer `const_cast`).
 * To restrict the function from modifying, variables are passed as Const.
-	* Also a function is restricted from modifying any variable by using const in function definition ** Eg:
+* Also a function is restricted from modifying any variable by using const in function definition.

 	{% highlight c++ %}
 	void set(const int var) {